hadronapp/fuzzaldrin-plus-client/README.md

 # fuzzaldrin-plus-client

-fuzzaldrin-plus on the client, compiled with browserify.
+fuzzaldrin-plus on the client, compiled with Browserify.

 https://github.com/jeancroy/fuzzaldrin-plus